 5) Prepare for incident reporting

 Map the different threats and cybersecurity events to your digital supply chain so that you are alerted to potentially significant risks to your business as early as possible.
-You’ll know which third parties to communicate with, even if the event occurred at the fourth or fifth party level, and avoid hefty fines, reputational damage and potential loss to revenue.
+You’ll know which third parties to communicate with, even if the event occurred at the fourth or fifth party level, and avoid hefty fines, reputational damage, and potential loss of revenue.

-For a number of reasons, a DORA-compliant organization must map out third, fourth, and fifth parties supporting critical and important functions (CIFA), even if only indirectly.
+For several reasons, a DORA-compliant organization must map out third, fourth, and fifth parties supporting critical and important functions (CIFA), even if only indirectly.

 After doing so, they’ll still have additional obstacles to overcome:

 • Understanding the potential concentration risk.
 DORA specifically addresses the subcontractors of ICT third-party providers who supply a critical or important function to the organization.
-“You must map out concentration risk, such as a fourth party providing hosting services for multiple third party ICT’s.
+“You must map out concentration risk, such as a fourth party providing hosting services for multiple third-party ICTs.
 This can be challenging, as third parties may not report all of their subcontractors, or may change subcontractors without informing you.
-Worse, it is even more difficult to know who fifth parties are,” says Dov.
+Worse, it is even more difficult to know who the fifth parties are,” says Dov.

 How Panorays Can Help You Manage Third-Party Risk